 In Canada, these parents discovered ABA (Applied Behaviour Analysis).
 Thrilled with the potential of this therapy, they decided to create a partnership with Canadian Behaviour Analysts to establish a training of local professionals in Switzerland.
 Thanks to these newly trained ABA professionals, home-based interventions developed rapidly along with a growing demand for our services.

-In 2007, the association created a training and intervention centre in Gland, Switzerland.
+In 2007, the association created a training and extra-curricular intervention centre in Gland, Switzerland.
+OVA isn’t a school.
 It does not benefit from any subsidies, only private donations and parents’ financial contributions allow the centre to function.
-Today, the centre welcomes 12 children followed by 12 instructor therapists and 3 BCBA supervisors as well as an administrative department.